Characters: DCAU-Batman Beyond

 - Meaningful Name: Curaré is also the name for a poisonous plant used by South American native peoples to tip their arrows.

 - Murderous Thighs: When she had her arms tied, she manages to wrap her legs around Batman, to great effect.
 Jumping around the scenes as she does, she clearly has a good deal of leg strength.

 - Professional Killer: Certainly of the "assassin" variety, she's very good at it too.

 - Sharpened to a Single Atom: Her scimitar is sharpened by lasers to a single molecule.
 It cuts very well.

 - Sinister Scimitar: Her sword was called a scimitar, although it's certainly shaped more like a katana.

 - Technicolor People: Pastel blue, to be specific.

-- Throwing Your Sword Always Works: While she throws it like a spear once, she throws it spinning like a frisbee twice, and on one of those occasions, it boomerangs back to her.
+- Throwing Your Sword Always Works: While she throws it like a spear once, she throws it spinning like a frisbee twice, and on one of those occasions, it arcs back to her.